 It's difficult to beat Alabama A & M University if you want to study Forestry.
 Situated in Normal, Alabama, this university is ideal for students who flourish in an urban atmosphere.

 West Virginia University is a great option for students pursuing a Forestry degree.
-Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.
+With more than 20,000 students, this institution is one of the largest schools in the nation.